-Renold Shonhai grew up as the youngest of his generation in a family with 3 older brothers playing mbira – mbira was all around him.
+Renold Shonhai grew up as the youngest in a family with 3 older brothers playing mbira – mbira was all around him.
 At the age of six, Renold was already able to play mbira himself!

 Recordings Available From MBIRA